getcarina/getcarina.com/_tutorials/2016-04-05-public-key-infrastructure.md

 ### Quick mode

-The examples for this tutorial are [available on GitHub as rgbkrk/pki-examples](https://github.com/rgbkrk/pki-examples), complete with scripts to automate the whole thing.
+The examples for this tutorial are [available on GitHub as rgbkrk/pki-examples](https://github.com/rgbkrk/pki-examples), complete with scripts that automate the whole thing.
 Feel free to clone https://github.com/rgbkrk/pki-examples to run through this tutorial straight from source.

 ### Set up your build environment